-- Identify and relate various properties and thermodynamic system. - Apply an appropriate formulation of the first law to relate energy, heat and work. - Evaluate entropy changes in a wide range of processes and determine the reversibility or irreversibility of a process from such calculations. - · Employ temperature-entropy diagrams to analyze the gas and vapour power cycles.
+- Identify and relate various properties and thermodynamic system. - Apply an appropriate formulation of the first law to relate energy, heat and work.

-- Calculate cooling load for refrigeration and air-conditioning systems. - Determine work input for an air compressor with a given set of operating parameters.
+- Evaluate entropy changes in a wide range of processes and determine the reversibility or irreversibility of a process from such calculations. - Employ temperature-entropy diagrams to analyze the gas and vapour power cycles. - Calculate cooling load for refrigeration and air-conditioning systems. - Determine work input for an air compressor with a given set of operating parameters.

 B.Tech.
-Aeronautical Engineering Regulations 2017
+AeronauticalEngineering Regulations 2017

 AEC 2103 FLUID MECHANICS L Т Р С

 3 0 0 3

-To understand the properties of fluids and the Governing equations representing the fluid flow problems.
-To introduce the concepts of dimensional analysis and its applications.
-To provide the basic knowledge of the working principles of pumps and turbines.
+- To understand the properties of fluids and governing equations of fluid flow. - To introduce the concepts of dimensional analysis and its applications. - To provide basic knowledge of the working principles of pumps and turbines.

-MODULE I FLUID PROPERTIES AND CLASSIFICATION
+MODULE I BASIC CONCEPTS AND FLUID PROPERTIES 7

-Introduction - Definitions, units and dimensions, Mass, density, Specific Volume, Specific Weight Relative density, Viscosity, Newton's law of viscosity, Compressibility, Vapor pressure, surface tension, Capillarity, Center of pressure, Thermodynamics properties of fluid, Types of fluid.
+Definition of fluids, Types of fluids, Classification of fluid flows, No-slip condition, Units and dimensions, Mass, Density, Specific Volume, Specific Weight' Relative density, Viscosity, Newton's law of viscosity, Compressibility, Vapor pressure, Surface tension, Capillarity, Center-of-Pressure, Thermodynamic properties of fluids.